-Times of disruption, anxiety, and confusion challenge us to dig deeply into our practice for stability, clarity and our authentic response to the mass suffering and challenges at hand during this pandemic.
-Just when it’s hardest to maintain the discipline and get support from others in a time of distancing, it’s also the most important time to get grounded in our intention to respond in an helpful way with purpose and energy.
-Below are responses from formal Zen students at Zen West Empty Field on their own reaching and how that looks and feels in their everyday lives.
-May we, together with all beings, realized the awakened way.
+Times of disruption, anxiety, and confusion challenge us to dig deeply into our practice.
+We are searching for stability, clarity, and an authentic response to the mass suffering and challenges during this pandemic.
+Even though it’s hard to maintain discipline and get support from others while social distancing, it’s critical to clarify our intention to respond with purpose and energy.
+Below are responses from formal Zen students at Zen West ~ Empty Field on their own reaching and how that looks and feels in everyday life.
+May we, together with all beings, realize the awakened way.

 With Palms Together,